 Slow Meat: Eat less meat, of better quality.

-By doing this, we would create enormous benefits for our health, the farming system and the quality of the air, soil and water.
-The Slow Meat campaign, and the international Slow Meat event held every two years in Denver, Colorado, are working for a better, cleaner and fairer world.
+By doing this, we would create enormous benefits for our health, the farming system, and the quality of the air, soil, and water.

 In recent years, meat consumption has not only remained high in America and Europe, but has grown consistently in China, India, and other countries where a wealthy middle class is emerging in tandem with a growing population… READ MORE…